Tips on Applying

 Do not call.
 Make the letter short and to the point; identify yourself; request information and an application.
 Make sure to include personal contact information.

 Present yourself professionally on the application as if you were applying for a job.
 Be complete, concise and clear in your responses.
 The application represents you to the scholarship committee.

 For assistance in locating possible scholarships try the FastWeb (Financial Aid Search Through the WEB) scholarship search service.

-Remember, when searching for financial assistance such as scholarships you should not pay any money, these web-sites offer free assistance in searching and are legitimate.
+Remember, when searching for financial assistance such as scholarships you should not pay any money.
+The websites we recommend are legitimate and offer free assistance in searching.